Building an A-Frame Structure

 Setting the pitch and ignoring the second floor in the build roof dialog

-• Check Ignore Top (2nd Floor).
+• Check the Ignore Top (2nd Floor) box.

-• Increase the Pitch (in 12) to 22".
+• Increase the Pitch (in 12) to an appropriate value for an a-frame structure.

-Editing the room to be very short
+Adjust the Ceiling to be short

-3. Take a Camera view to see the results.
+8. Take a Camera view to see the results.

 1. Select Build> Roof> Build Roof from the menu.